-Melania Trump And The Rest Of America Fail at Spelling Independence Day
+Melania Trump And The Rest Of America Fail At Spelling Independence Day

-It’s IndepenDENCE Day, not IndepenDANCE Day, trumpeted USA Today this morning, pointing out that numerous Americans and institutions had incorrectly hashtagged for July 4th.
+It’s IndepenDENCE Day, not IndepenDANCE Day, trumpeted USA Today this morning, pointing out that numerous Americans and institutions had incorrectly hashtagged for the Fourth of July.
 The publication went on to bemoan the number of people who unintentionally contributed to the hashtag #IndependanceDay trending on Twitter worldwide.

-USA Today pointed to the First Lady (whose account Tweeted, and swiftly deleted and replaced the incorrect hashtag), the city of Boston, and the U.S. Air Force as offenders, and snarkily requesting they slow their collective roll:
+USA Today pointed to the first lady (whose account tweeted, and swiftly deleted and replaced the incorrect hashtag), the city of Boston, and the U.S. Air Force as offenders, and snarkily requested they slow their collective roll.

-In a quick clap back, others quickly pointed out that USA Today was far from exempt, pointing to the publication’s own Twitter account had used the same incorrect hashtag in an unrelated story about a man who turned his front lawn into a large U.S. flag.
+In a quick clap back, others pointed out that USA Today was far from exempt, pointing to the publication’s own Twitter account which had used the same incorrect hashtag in an unrelated story about a man who turned his front lawn into a large U.S. flag.

-The story snowballed, with the multiple internet users chiming in with snarky reactions from both sides of the pond.
+The story snowballed, with multiple internet users chiming in with snarky reactions from both sides of the pond.

-The Daily Edge noted:
+The Daily Edge noted,

-Mashable pointed out that all of the fault wasn’t on careless typists – Twitter automated the incorrect hashtag at some point:
+Mashable pointed out that all of the fault wasn’t on careless typists — Twitter automated the incorrect hashtag at some point.

-They also pointed out that Melania Trump’s Twitter account handler appeared to catch the mistake and correct it before the Twitterverse descended, saying “credit where credit is due”.
+They also pointed out that Melania Trump’s Twitter account handler appeared to catch the mistake and correct it before the Twitterverse descended, saying “credit where credit is due.”

-Below is a quick overview of how events unfolded on Twitter:
+Below is a quick overview of how events unfolded on Twitter.

 USA Today‘s initial article: